renpy/renpy/sphinx/source/quickstart.rst

 found by selecting "images" in the "Open Directory" section of the launcher.
 Ren'Py expects character art to be an PNG or WEBP file, while background art should be a JPG, JPEG, PNG, or WEBP file.
-The name of a file  is very important - the extension is removed, the file name is forced to lower-case, and that's used as the image name.
+The name of a file is very important—the extension is removed, the file name is forced to lowercase, and that's used as the image name.

 For example, the following files, placed in the images directory, define the following images.